lmdu/pytrf/docs/api_reference.rst

 	.. py:method:: as_list()

-		Put all GTRs in a list and return, each GTR in list has 7 columns including [sequence name, start position, end position, motif sequence, motif length, repeats, GTR length]
+		Put all GTRs in a list and return, each GTR in list has 7 columns including [sequence or chromosome name, start position, end position, motif sequence, motif length, repeat number, repeat length]

 		:return: all GTRs found